appvoid/carbono/README.md

 # carbono
-Carbono is an open-source JavaScript library that provides a simple and easy-to-use interface for building and training neural networks.
+Carbono is an open-source JavaScript library that provides a simple and easy-to-use interface for building and training Feed-Forward neural networks.
 Designed with usability in mind, the library is perfect for those who are new to machine learning and want to get started without the steep learning curve.

 ### Key Features